SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 FIXME The above test is unstable.
 Most of the time, the REPL handles the declarations in the order that they appear, but sometimes it gets them backwards.
-This means that it complains about the first form [String: Int] being a redefinition of the second form Dectionary<String, Int>, which makes the error messages not match.
+This means that it complains about the first form [String: Int] being a redefinition of the second form Dictionary<String, Int>, which makes the error messages not match.

 In both cases, the constant ``someDictionary``